 - You will also need to keep your incision lines clean to prevent getting a wound infections or other complication.

 It’s important to ensure you follow up with your Plastic Surgeon and surgical team, as recommended – and follow your healing and recovery instructions exactly, for a good result in terms of your breast augmentation and your scar visibility.

-Dr Sackelariou performs Asian Breast Augmentation using Armpit Incisions in Melbourne.
+Dr Sackelariou performs Asian Breast Augmentation using Armpit Incisions.